Intuitive vs. Analytical Personality Traits

 • They’re often observant and may be good at spotting patterns, reading people, and picking up on cues that subconsciously influence their decisions.

-• They may be very good at making the right decision quickly, without much information, especially if they’re high-performing.
+• Intuitive individuals tend to be very good at making the right decision quickly, without much information, especially if they’re high-performing.

 • Once they’ve made up their minds, they may grow frustrated by additional steps or hoops to jump through.